gerbless/react-tutorial/README.md

 ## Object oriented programming

-Objects, how they work in javascript with the Prototypal inheritance, link below
+Objects, how they work in Javascript with the Prototypal inheritance, link below

 [Object Oriented Programming](object-oriented-programming/readme.md)